What you should know

 lugs, while other trail tires come with long lateral lugs.
 One common theme of trail tires is that

-- ATV Mud tires are known for their aggressive looks and performance capabilities.
+ATV Mud tires are known for their aggressive looks and performance capabilities.
 Less aggressive

 treaded mud tires can work well in a variety of conditions, with the exception of hard-pack

 surfaces.
-More aggressive mud tires with tall lugs really only perform well in mud,
+More aggressive mud tires with tall lugs really only perform well in mud, which is their

-turn them through the mud.
-The added weight could also add more stress to the differentials,
+them through the mud.
+The added weight could also add more stress to the differentials, CV joints,

 The most important aspect of mud tires is their tread pattern and lug depth.
 The lugs are